jr-brown/long-range-arena-linen/README.md

 ## Status

-(T) means implemented but to be tested
+(T) means implemented but to be tested, still need to document things.

 ### Implemented Attention Mechanisms
 * Vanilla Transformer